Spire Global (OTCMKTS:SPIR) Releases Q1 2022 Earnings Guidance

-Spire Global (OTCMKTS:SPIR – Get Rating) last issued its earnings results on Wednesday, March 9th.
-The technology company reported $0.38 earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.16) by $0.54.
-The business had revenue of $14.99 million during the quarter, compared to analyst estimates of $15.30 million.

-Institutional investors and hedge funds have recently modified their holdings of the stock.
-Legal & General Group Plc purchased a new stake in shares of Spire Global in the 4th quarter valued at about $30,000.
-JPMorgan Chase & Co. lifted its position in Spire Global by 13,117.0% during the fourth quarter.
-JPMorgan Chase & Co. now owns 13,217 shares of the technology company’s stock valued at $45,000 after purchasing an additional 13,117 shares during the last quarter.
-Morgan Stanley purchased a new position in Spire Global in the 3rd quarter worth approximately $100,000.
-Citigroup Inc. grew its position in Spire Global by 428.1% in the fourth quarter.
-Citigroup Inc. now owns 37,819 shares of the technology company’s stock worth $128,000 after acquiring an additional 30,657 shares in the last quarter.
-Finally, Charles Schwab Investment Management Inc. purchased a new position in shares of Spire Global in the 4th quarter worth about $129,000.
-88.76% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds have recently bought and sold shares of the stock.
+Renaissance Technologies LLC purchased a new position in Spire Global during the 4th quarter valued at about $617,000.
+Cubist Systematic Strategies LLC purchased a new position in Spire Global in the fourth quarter worth $471,000.
+State Street Corp purchased a new position in Spire Global in the fourth quarter worth $282,000.
+Goldman Sachs Group Inc. grew its holdings in Spire Global by 126.3% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 66,316 shares of the technology company’s stock worth $224,000 after purchasing an additional 37,015 shares during the last quarter.
+Finally, Vident Investment Advisory LLC purchased a new position in Spire Global in the fourth quarter worth $172,000.
+88.76% of the stock is currently owned by institutional investors.

 Spire Global, Inc provides space-based data, analytics, and space services worldwide.
 It offers access to datasets and insights about Earth enabling organizations to make decisions.
 The company collects data relating to aviation, weather, maritime, and earth intelligence and gives to commercial and government organizations.